Bedford HC: Previous Bedford vans

-In 1932 Bedford produced its first light commercial van, it was marketed on the 12 cwt category and was based on the Vauxhall Cadet passenger car but had a more powerful Chevrolet-derived 6-cylinder engine and a heavier American rear axle (taken from the contemporary Chevrolet Independence) which was added in order to accommodate the larger cargo capacity that the van was designed for.
-Pickup truck variants were also produced.
-These vehicles were designated as WS and VYC/BYC.
+In 1932 Bedford produced its first light commercial van, it was marketed on the 12 cwt category and was based on the Vauxhall Cadet passenger car but there were various modifications.
+The first variant, the Bedford VYC, retained the Cadet's 6-cylinder engine and chassis.
+Later on, a more powerful engine was used.
+The 6-cylinder engine used in the Vauxhall Big Six was also an option.
+The van was later rename the Bedford BYC and remained in production until 1939.
 Bedford continued to develop its share of the light transport market, with the introduction of the 8 cwt ASYC and ASXC vans, a close derivative of the Vauxhall Light Six car.

-Such vehicles were also produced in Australia and New Zealand where they were marketed alongside Chevrolet and GMC trucks, received various locally-built bodies available for specific markets only such as a roadster or coupe utility.
+Such vehicles were also produced in Australia and New Zealand where they were marketed alongside Chevrolet and GMC trucks, received various locally-built bodies available for specific markets only such as a roadster utility or coupé utility.

 The AS series of vans continued in production until 1939.